-Steve says that it’s important to let kids know that mistakes are OK and are a part of the learning process.
+Praise the process Steve says that it’s important to let kids know that mistakes are OK and are a part of the learning process.
 “They mustn’t be afraid to try new things,” he says.

 Lauren says that students are often afraid of failure.
 “When things aren’t working out, they give up.
 They want things to work out perfectly right away.
 It’s important to praise them for their process as much as for the correct outcome.”

-If your child does turn into a maths whiz, give them the opportunity to practice their talent.
+Support their interest If your child does turn into a maths whiz, give them the opportunity to practice their talent.
 “Children who are good at a subject can easily get bored in class while teachers help the children who are still learning concepts that your child has mastered,” says Steve.